CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-share.md

 ### Read only-access

-**Use case example:** A research team (recipient project B) needs access to specific data for reference and analysis, but the data owner (Project A) wants to restrict their ability download a copy of the data directly.
-Project A shares the data folder with read-only access using SD Connect (Beta), ensuring that Project B members can view and analyse the information via SD Desktop, without downloading a copy of the original data.
+**Use case example:** A research team (recipient project B) needs access to specific data for reference and analysis, but the data owner (project A) wants to restrict their ability download a copy of the data directly.
+Project A shares the data folder with read-only access using SD Connect, ensuring that project B members can view and analyse the information via SD Desktop, without downloading a copy of the original data.

 1. Log in to MyCSC.